madhurmidha44/CBATest/README.md

 b) Report contains details of each & every test case that is run along with the information logs of test description, operations, validations and response details

 c) Report also contains detailed error logs against the test case in case the test case fails

+d) There is already one sample test report that is already present in the 'Reports' folder.
+This was generated during the last execution run.
+Just view this report for familiariazing with the report format and status of test cases